AmalAntoney123/FormSurveyBot/readme.md

 3. `submitXpath`: XPaths for submit button.
 4. `limit`: Number of form responses needed.

+## How to Find XPaths
+To find the XPaths for the buttons on your Google Form, you can use browser developer tools.
+Here's a brief guide:

+- Open your Google Form in Google Chrome.
+- Right-click on the button you want to interact with and select "Inspect" to open the Developer Tools.
+- Right-click on the highlighted HTML element in the "Elements" tab.
+- Choose "Copy" and then "Copy XPath."
+Ensure that you adjust the XPaths based on the structure of your Google Form and the buttons you want to interact with.

 ## Important Notes

 - Ensure that you have the correct WebDriver installed and its path added to your system environment variables.